mblakele/task-rebalancer/README.md

       </options>)

-Note that if there is more than one such forest, you will have to either modify the script to exclude all those forests, or run the evacuations serially and detach each forest as it empties.
+Note that if there is more than one such forest, you will have to modify the script to exclude all those forests.

 Troubleshooting
 ---